Parkland, wide open views, easy walking

 4: Turn right on Park Lane and walk east a short distance until you reach the point where the road narrows just before the houses on your left.
 Cross the road and take the footpath just before the first house.

 5: Head north and north-east along this path passing a play area on your right.

-Go through a bachelor gate and continues north through the next field with the hedgerow on your left and the field on your right.
+Go through a gate and continues north through the next field with the hedgerow on your left and the field on your right.

-Continue with Cowpasture Wood on your left and the open field on your right until you reach the corner of the field where you go through a wooden bachelor gate.
+Continue with Cowpasture Wood on your left and the open field on your right until you reach the corner of the field where you go through a wooden gate.